 If your tree is listed in the Significant Tree Register, you must request to remove it from the list.
 You should do this before applying for a permit to remove it from your property.

 Note: For Registered and Regulated Trees, a permit is not required for minor pruning.
-Anything more than minor pruning would require you to secure a permit from your local council.
+Anything more than minor pruning would require securing a permit from your local council.

 10/50 Vegetation Clearing Scheme

-The 10/50 Vegetation Clearing Scheme provides NSW residents with the right to clear vegetations like bushes and trees that are within 10 to 50 metres from their home.
+The 10/50 Vegetation Clearing Scheme provides NSW residents the right to clear vegetation like bushes and trees within 10 to 50 metres from their home.

-If the 10/50 Vegetation Scheme is applicable to you, approval from local authorities to remove the trees will not be necessary.
+If the 10/50 Vegetation Scheme applies to you, approval from local authorities to remove the trees will not be necessary.

 This law is part of the safety measures implemented by the NSW Government to protect the public from forest fires.